-America's quintessential village, in central New York state, Cooperstown is famous as baseball's birthplace.
+America's quintessential village in central New York state, Cooperstown is famous as baseball's birthplace.

 This beautiful little place is home to the National Baseball Hall of Fame, the Abner Doubleday Field, and the world's only baseball wax museum!

-National Baseball Hall of Fame and Museum
+Revisit History at the National Baseball Hall of Fame and Museum

 Even if you are not a baseball fan, the National Baseball Hall of Fame and Museum in Cooperstown is an American icon.

-Amongst these is Babe Ruth's glove preserved from the 1926 World Series and Derek Jeter's batting helmet.
+These tell the history of the game.
+Amongst these are Babe Ruth's glove preserved from the 1926 World Series and Derek Jeter's batting helmet.

-The Museum’s digital collection is also extensive, and offers a glimpse into the countless moments of brilliance preserved in the Archives.
+The museum's digital collection is also extensive and offers a glimpse into the countless moments of brilliance preserved in the Archives.

-Heroes of Baseball Wax Museum
+See the Wax Figures at the Heroes of Baseball Wax Museum

-You will see Babe Ruth, Lou Gehrig, Jackie Robinson, Micky Mantle and many others.
+You will see Babe Ruth, Lou Gehrig, Jackie Robinson, Micky Mantle, and many others.

-It also features a virtual reality batting cage and a fun "bloopers" show from baseball history.
+Additionally, the museum features a virtual reality batting cage and a fun "bloopers" show from baseball history.

 In the winter, you can also show off your skills at ice skating.